 Examine your trend line equation to ensure it is in the proper form.
-The equation for a linear relationship should look like this: Y = MX + B. X is the independent variable and is usually the one you have control over.
-Y is the dependent variable that changes in response to X. The other two letters, M and B, stand for actual numbers that are specific to your data, so your trend line equation will have numerical values in place of M and B.
+The equation for a linear relationship should look like this: y = mx + b. "x" is the independent variable and is usually the one you have control over. "y" is the dependent variable that changes in response to x.

-Rewrite the equation and replace the generic symbols X and Y with the actual names of your variables.
+Rewrite the equation and replace the generic symbols x and y with the actual names of your variables.
 For example, if your equation was for the relationship between a person's blood pressure and their salt intake, salt intake would be the independent variable and blood pressure the dependent.
-Your equation would look like this: Blood Pressure = M x Salt Intake + B.
+Your equation would look like this: Blood Pressure = m * Salt Intake + b.

 Substitute the chosen numerical value of the predictive variable into the equation.
 Using a calculator, solve the equation to find the predicted value of the other variable.